cytomining/pycytominer/CONTRIBUTING.md

 When you report a bug, please be prepared to tell us as much pertinent information as possible.
 This information includes:

-- The pycytominer version you’re using
+- The Pycytominer version you’re using
 - The format of input data
 - Copy and paste two pieces of information: 1) your command and 2) the specific error message
 - What you’ve tried to overcome the bug